-ness in her arms and hands, which she found out (after a latenight trip to the emergency room on her birthday) was due to seemingly unrelated pinched nerves in her elbows.
+hands, which she found out (after a latenight trip to the emergency room on her birthday) was due to seemingly unrelated pinched nerves in her elbows.
+This meant that she ness in her arms and her hands any more than absolutely necessary.

-This meant that she Eilen Farweil could barely walk and wasn't allowed to use her hands any more than absolutely necessary.
+Ellen Farwell could barely walk and wasn't allowed to use